Hermann-web/blog/docs/blog/posts/programming-languages/python/package-managers-in-python.md

     - **Generate Requirements from pyproject.toml:**
         ```bash
-        uv pip-compile pyproject.toml -o requirements.txt
+        uv pip compile pyproject.toml -o requirements.txt
         ```
     - **Platform-specific Requirements Generation:**
         ```bash
-        uv pip-compile requirements.in -o requirements.txt
+        uv pip compile requirements.in -o requirements.txt
         ```

-    - **Command Line Compatibility:** uv's `pip-install` (`uv pip`) and `pip-compile` (`uv compile`) commands support many familiar command-line arguments, such as `-r requirements.txt`, `-c constraints.txt`, `-e .` (for editable installs), `--index-url`, and more.
+    - **Command Line Compatibility:** uv's `install` (`uv pip install`) and `compile` (`uv pip compile`) commands support many familiar command-line arguments, such as `-r requirements.txt`, `-c constraints.txt`, `-e .` (for editable installs), `--index-url`, and more.

     - **Resolution Strategy Customization:** uv allows customization of its resolution strategy.
-With `--resolution=lowest`, uv installs the lowest compatible versions for all dependencies, while `--resolution=lowest-direct` focuses on lowest compatible versions for direct dependencies and latest compatible versions for transitive dependencies.
+With `--resolution=lowest`, uv pip installs the lowest compatible versions for all dependencies, while `--resolution=lowest-direct` focuses on lowest compatible versions for direct dependencies and latest compatible versions for transitive dependencies.

 ??? info "read [this docu](./integrating-requirements-with-poetry.md) about how to add dependencies from a `requirements.txt` file"